 What else to visit near Moncloa District

+From this location, you can start the post about visiting Madrid in one day.
 However, you might also be interested in some tips for your first visit to Madrid or a few other places you should not miss on your second visit to Madrid.